panoptes/panoptes-network/cf-get-state/README.md

                  --trigger-http
 ```

-There is also a small convenience script called `deploy.sh` that does the same thing.
+> :bulb: There is also a small convenience script called `deploy.sh` that
+does the same thing.
 ```bash
 ./deploy.sh
 ```